 The risk for amputation is even greater in patients with diabetes, which affects small blood vessels and nerves.
 Patients with diabetes often develop small wounds in their feet, which don’t heal.
 The combination of diabetes and circulatory problems from vascular disease is a terrible combination.

-Prevention of peripheral arterial disease is similar to prevention of heart conditions.
+Prevention of PAD is similar to prevention of heart conditions.
 In fact, patients with one disease often have the other.
 Exercise, weight loss and medication to reduce blood pressure and cholesterol all help.
 In some patients, we recommend statin (cholesterol lowering drugs) therapy and anti-coagulants.
 And I can’t stress this enough: if you smoke, it’s time to quit.

-Surgery for peripheral vascular disease is similar to procedures patients have for heart disease.
+Surgery for PAD is similar to procedures patients have for heart disease.
 We start with less invasive procedures to open arteries, such as balloon angioplasty and stents.
 Bypass surgery is also an option.
-Recently a 57-year-old man came to see me with a blockage in the aorta, just before it branches into the two arteries that supply each leg.
+Recently a 57-year-old man came to see me with a blockage in the aorta, just before it branches into the 2 arteries that supply each leg.
 We bypassed the blockage.
 Today, he’s walking and he has stopped smoking.
 Incidentally, he was as surprised as my other patients that smoking put him at risk for losing a leg.

 I studied public health before I finished my training in surgery, so I’ve thought a lot about the work that needs to be done outside the operating room.
 The advocacy groups did a great job raising public awareness about the relationship between smoking and lung cancer and heart disease.
 But no single group took on the crusade to raise awareness about smoking and PAD.
 I’m glad to say that’s changing, but we still have a long way to go.While I would like to spend my time in the operating room saving limbs, I know that with the high rates of smoking in this region some patients will still lose a leg.